voodooattack/e2d/readme.md

 If the goal is to reduce execution time, don't do it pre-emptively.

-*The browser bottlenecks more on the drawing operations than it does on the code you execute!*
+*The browser bottlenecks more on the drawing operations, and garbage collection, than it does on the code you execute!*

 Simply write your code in a declarative style, then cache static operations when you are done.
 After static operations are cached, check your `.map`s, `filter`s, and `reduce`s performance.
 If they are truly bottlenecking your  rendering, they can easily be turned into `for` loops with a little bit of clever logic.